ghaskins/shasummary/README.md

 We can update the metadata with the new state of our filesystem to serve as the reference point.
 ```
 greg:shasummary ghaskins$ ./obj/x86_64/shasummary --generate ./obj/test/
-Using 8 threads
-Generating sums in "./obj/test/"
+Generating sums in "./obj/test/" using 8 threads
 U       "./obj/test/foo2.dat"
 D       "./obj/test/foo1.dat"
 greg:shasummary ghaskins$ ./obj/x86_64/shasummary ./obj/test/
-Using 8 threads
-Verifying sums in "./obj/test/"
+Verifying sums in "./obj/test/" using 8 threads
+greg:shasummary ghaskins$
 ```
 Note that the final verification step indicates that there are no outstanding changes